 One thing that you could do at home to improve your English skills is to try to learn how to read and spell as many of these words as possible.
 These are the words you have to know by the end of Year 6.

-All of the Year 5 classes have PE sessions each week, one of which is likely to be with our sports coach; Mr Smith.
-The days which these lessons take place can change depending on the weather so please ensure your child has their full PE kit in school all week.
-Please note that even during the winter we may deliver some PE sessions outside so it is important that children have all the kit listed below in school every day.
+Both Year 5 classes have PE sessions each week with our sports coach; Mr Smith.
+The days which these lessons take place can change depending on the weather/events in school so please ensure your child has their full PE kit in school all week.
+Please note that even during the winter, we may deliver some PE sessions outside so it is important that children have all the kit listed below in school every day.

 Y5 PE days are currently: